ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 - Timestamp of execution
 - Line-level details (product, quantity, location, lot, serial numbers, etc.)

+#### Functional Highlights

+- The order is marked as Completed automatically when the warehouse worker finishes it through the handheld device.
+- The warehouse manager can then see the updated status here and proceed to the next steps using the following panels.

 ### Setup

 In Change View mode, enter the following in the field Source URL (with placeholders):